formkit/docs-content/inputs/unit.md

 ---
 title: Unit
-description: The unit input is used to create locale/unit specific parsed content for percentages, temperatures and measurements.
+description: The unit input allows for restricted input of values based on the provided unit (distance, weight, temperature, etc.) and locale.
 ---

 ::InputPageHero